RithendSushanth/RithendSushanth/README.md

 - Build Innovative Projects
 - Share Knowledge through Blog Posts

-[Previous content remains the same until the Fun fact section...]

 ### ⚡ Fun fact
 "I debug with console.log() and I'm proud of it! 🎯"